-Search Engine Optimisation (SEO) is something that businesses around the world understand is important.
+Search Engine Optimisation (SEO) is something that businesses around the world understand is important, as well if you a business owner is important that you start using a payroll software, those are the advantages of using payroll softwares.
 Business spend vast sums of money on SEO in the hope of getting that illusive number one spot in search results, but how important is it actually?
 We’ve gathered a bunch of SEO statistics , collected from a blog link just for you in this first of two parts post.
 As much as we can, we’ve tried to ensure that the statistics are up to date (2020).
 Here are a few of the benefits and the challenges in optimising your online presence.

 A little bit of history first.
 The first search engine was launched in 1990, not that long ago really.
 It was called ‘Archie’, shortened from the word Archived and was developed by Alan Emtage, a student at McGill University in Montreal.
 However, at the time there was still no world wide web.
 Data was all shared via File Transfer Protocol (FTP), bulletin boards were the kings of this new frontier.